ManasaProdduturi/Mini-Project-1/README.md

 Mini Project 1 (PLMS)
 1. Abstract

-The Persistent Library Management System is a C++ application that digitalizes book inventory tracking.
+The Persistent Library Management System is a console-based C++ application that digitalizes book inventory tracking.
 It allows users to add, view, and delete records while ensuring all data is saved permanently to a text file using C++ fstream.

 2. Problem Statement